 - The Butler Did It: Giselle was murdered by an air steward - who was actually Norman Gale in disguise.

 - Chatty Hairdresser: The story features a hairdresser who has to tell her clients about the murder, over and over again.
-At least she negotiates a pay rise for it.
+At least she negotiates a pay rise for it, but eventually she snaps at a particularly bitchy customer and is fired.

 - Clear My Name: Poirot finds himself labelled as a suspect, so this forms at least part of his motive for taking on the case.